schauhan/portfolio-starter-academic/content/authors/admin/_index.md

 I've been in tech for over 12 years during which I've written code, worked with engineers and CXOs, performed data analysis, and coached scrum teams.
 Five years back I moved from software dev to product.

-Recently I co-founded a fintech company, [Algoniti](https://www.algoniti.com/), building a no-code algo trading platform which lets users create their own trading strategy based on past stock-trend analysis.
+Last year I launched a no-code indicator-based algo trading platform, [Algoniti](https://www.algoniti.com/) for the Indian FinTech market.